MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/winui-project-templates-in-visual-studio.md

 ![WinUI item templates](images/winui3-addnewitem.png)

 > [!NOTE]
-> If you have the [preview channel](../../windows-app-sdk/preview-channel.md) of the Windows App SDK installed, you may see a second set of Item Templates that have the [Experimental] prefix.
+> If you have the [experimental channel](../../windows-app-sdk/experimental-channel.md) or an older preview release of the Windows App SDK installed, you may see a second set of Item Templates that have the [Experimental] prefix.
 We recommend that you use those [Experimental] item templates if you're building a non-production/preview app, and use the stable, non-marked item templates if you're building a production desktop app.

 | Template | Language | Description |
 |----------|----------|-------------|